Shubham04Jha/blogWebsite/README.md

 TO DOs
 Deployment....

-->changing the way ImageURL is being produced. --- sacking the url part seems tobe the key. other I think is to edit the url from the db...
-->changing the way ImageUrl is used in fronend. marking todos in most of the code where change is necessary. query and params. how does privateRoute works?? from frontend perspective.
+marking todos in most of the code where change is necessary. query and params. how does privateRoute works?? from frontend perspective.